b-lukaszuk/scala_luzne_zadanka/2022/part1_may_2022/README.md

 ## Task 6.2

-Write reverse function for Integer.
+Write reverse function for Integer (or Int for that matter).

 # Task 7